Piano Tuning Frequently Asked Questions

 Each piano is different and has different tuning needs.

-- Home pianos generally are fine to be tuned once a year, although as the skill level of the student increases then more regular tuning may be required.
+- Home pianos generally are acceptable to be tuned once a year, although as the skill level of the student increases then more regular tuning may be required.

 - Concert or performance pianos need to be tuned just before every concert or every three months (whichever comes first).

-- Music schools, schools or places where the piano is regularly played by a number of different pianists may need attention twice or more a year.
+- Music schools, schools or places where many different pianists regularly play the piano may need attention twice or more a year.

 Can my older or neglected piano be raised to concert pitch?